buildpacks/spec/platform.md

 Where:
 - `id`, `version`, and `api` MUST be present for each buildpack.
 - `processes` contains the complete set of processes contributed by all buildpacks
-- `slices` contains the complete set of slice defined by all buildpacks
+- `slices` contains the complete set of slices defined by all buildpacks
 - `bom` contains the Bill of Materials

 #### `order.toml` (TOML)